Amine-bendaou/Accel-MAC-for-Deep-Learning/Code_VHDL/README/README_Vivado_Implementation.md

 ### 4️⃣ Adapt your XDC File

-Modify the constraints file located in:
+Modify the constraints file located in.
+For example in my project it was located in :

 ```
 /home/intern/Bendaou/stage_2025/Code VHDL/stage_2025.srcs/constrs_1/new
 ```
+You can find the constraints file in **STAGE-LAAS-CNRS-2025/CODE_VHDL**.
+Depending on where the constraints file is located in your project, you will need to adjust the path accordingly when running the command in the next step (step 5).

-so that it is well adapted to the file tested.
+So that it is well adapted to the file tested.

 ---